+Access the standards here

 The Topic Expert Group on Follow-up and continuing care looks at the care and treatment of babies after discharge from hospital and defines central areas of assessment to identify any problems early in order to enable interventions and optimal management of healthcare needs.

-Prof Laura Bosch, Spain

-Dr Christiaan Geldof, The Netherlands

-Prof Mijna Hadders-Algra, The Netherlands

-Dr Ingmar Fortmann, Germany

-Dr David Göttler, Germany

-Prof Christoph Härtel, Germany

-Prof Egbert Herting, Germany

-Dr Bregje Houtzager, The Netherlands

-Dr Shelley Hymel, Canada

-Dr Julia Jäkel, USA/Germany

-Prof Mark Johnson, UK

-Prof Samantha Johnson, UK

-Prof Eero Kajantie, Finland

-Dr Anne van Kempen, The Netherlands
+Members of the TEG

+Prof Laura Bosch, Spain Prof Catherine Cassiman, Belgium Dr Christiaan Geldof, The Netherlands Prof Mijna Hadders-Algra, The Netherlands Dr Ingmar Fortmann, Germany Dr David Göttler, Germany Prof Christoph Härtel, Germany Prof Egbert Herting, Germany Dr Bregje Houtzager, The Netherlands Dr Shelley Hymel, Canada Dr Julia Jäkel, USA/Germany Prof Mark Johnson, UK Prof Samantha Johnson, UK Prof Eero Kajantie, Finland Dr Anne van Kempen, The Netherlands

 Dr Karen Koldewijn, The Netherlands

-Prof Liisa Lehtonen, Finland

-Prof Johannes Liese, Germany

-Silke Mader, Germany

-Prof Els Ortibus, Belgium
+Prof Liisa Lehtonen, Finland Prof Johannes Liese, Germany Silke Mader, Germany Prof Els Ortibus, Belgium

-Dr Anne-Marie Oudesluys-Murphy, The Netherlands

-Dr Vilhelmiina Parikka, Finland

-Dr Veronique Pierrat, France

-Dr Federico Prefumo, Italy

-Prof Alessandra Sansavini, Italy
+Dr Anne-Marie Oudesluys-Murphy, The Netherlands Dr Vilhelmiina Parikka, Finland Dr Veronique Pierrat, France Assoc Prof Federico Prefumo, Italy Prof Alessandra Sansavini, Italy

 Dr Gert van Steenbrugge, The Netherlands

 Dr Irma van Straaten, The Netherlands

 Dr Jacqueline UM Termote, The Netherlands

 Prof Tracy Vaillancourt, Canada

 Mónica Virchez Figueroa, Spain

-Dr Brigitte Vollmer, UK
+Prof Brigitte Vollmer, UK

+Dr Marie-Jeanne Wolf-Vereecken, The Netherlands

+Our heartfelt thanks go to our former Chair Dr Aleid Leemhuis, The Netherlands for her valuable contribution.

-Dr Marie-Jeanne Wolf-Vereecken, The Netherlands "Future follow-up should have a stronger focus on the multiple factors playing a role in academic achievement of preterm infants.
+"Future follow-up should have a stronger focus on the multiple factors playing a role in academic achievement of preterm infants.
 This includes health, participation in sports, executive function, parental scaffolding and social cognition, emotion understanding and social skills and better liaison with education services.
 We also know that integrating and getting on with siblings or peers from kindergarten to school is crucial to provide long-term support and happiness for at risk children.
 Coordinating and managing appointments by a case manager assisting distressed parents is important.
 Care and research should go hand in hand.
 It is not always clear which interventions may be of benefit to the infant and families and at which age they should start.
 Comparing programmes and setting up cross-border research on interventions is a good way to proceed."

+Chairs of the TEG